 The media regales us with aspirational stories of Americans who moved abroad, usually because they say, the US is awful, and they live happily ever after in country X.

 An estimated 1.6%-2% of Americans are living abroad at any time.
-Based on the stories in the media, over 40% involve almost always a young American woman who married a foreigner, or another 25% who have prior dual citizenship or a right of descent ancestry privilege to obtain residency or citizenship.
+Based on the stories in the media, about 40% involve a privileged, educated, wealthy background, American woman who married a foreigner, and another 25% who have prior dual citizenship or a right of descent ancestry privilege to obtain residency or citizenship.

 There is no official count – only surveys and inferred data.